wofsauge/IsaacDocs/beta/docs/Isaac.md

 #### [GridEntity](../GridEntity) GridSpawn ( [GridEntity](../GridEntity) gridEntityType, int Variant, [Vector](../Vector) position, boolean forced ) {: .copyable aria-label='Functions' }

 Spawn a <a class="el" href="class_grid_entity.html">GridEntity</a> at the given position (world coordinates).

-##### :fontawesome-solid-bug: Bugs {: .subHeader .bugs }
+???+ bug "Bugs"
     forced has no effect and will NOT override the grid entity at the given location.
 Remove a grid entity at the given location if nessesary before spawning something again.
 WRONG PARSING
 {: .wrongParsing }
 ___
 [ ](#){: .abp .tooltip .badge }